Nina-Mainusch/ADA_website/index.md

 Our research is concerned with exactly these external factors that influence our social network.
 We have looked at two **location-based social network** data sets.
 The users of those networks have checked in to various locations all over the world between April 2008 and October 2010.
 For each check-in, we know the geographical location, the exact time, the user and all the friends of the user.
 Based on these check-ins, we could compute the home location of each user and whether or not a check-in was a visit to a friend or not.
 We will use this data as an unconventional approach to investigate friendship across time and space, providing insights about the external factors that determine someone's social cirlce, like the place of residence and the time of the year.

 Let's start inspecting the home locations of our users.
 To calculate it, we discretised the world in 25x25 km cells, took all the checkins of each user and calculated the home location as the average of all checkins in the most frequently visited cell.
-This gives a 85% accuracy of the user's home location:
+This gives us a 85% accuracy of the true user's home location:

 {% include world_checkins.html %}